How to Turn Off Safe Search and Hide People in Twitter Search?

 2. Exclude Specific Words, Tags or Accounts

-This is especially useful when you're trying to keep searches clean and focused, for research, campaigns or brand monitoring.
+TweetStorm lets you exclude words, hashtags or accounts to keep searches clean and focused for research, campaigns or brand monitoring.

 3. Save and Reuse Clean Searches